backamblock/slickstack-1/readme.md

 I did not notice any conflicts with ss-config in terms of reliability. it just doubles the caching. i will share my settings in another file sometime soon.

+# Speed Comparison
+* pure slickstack with Kadence theme, woocommerce and stock "Outdoor Shop" Starter site, no other changes

+* slickstack with wp-rocket and all settings, WITHOUT imagify, WITH Cloudflare Proxymode

+* slickstack + wp-rocket + imagify + cloudflare proxy

+* slickstack + wp-rocket + imagify + cloudflare no-proxy

 ## Things changed:
 * commented wp-rocket in blacklist
 * commented imagify in blacklist